WITH Foundation Board of Directors

 WITH Foundation Staff

 A proud Alabamian with a degree from Troy University, Ryan carries his Southern roots into his work.
-He appreciates the joy and reminder a good glass of sweet tea provides amid the pursuit of equity and meaningful change.
+He appreciates the joy and reminder that a good glass of sweet tea provides.

 Sofia Webster is the Lead Consultant of Content Marketing and Strategy at LaVant Consulting, Inc, an impact focused social strategy and communications firm led by disabled women.
 Her love of and appreciation for the disability community on the Internet acted as kindling for her work creating accessible social media experiences for people with disabilities.
 She feels called to do disability-focused social impact work, having been a part of Sins Invalid, the Crip Camp impact campaign, and chronic illness advocacy groups.